Mods and Modding

 Because TTW leaves the Fallout New Vegas files untouched, you can use almost any Fallout New Vegas mod with TTW.
 There are a few exceptions:

 DO NOT USE Mission Mojave Ultimate Edition (MMUE) or NVEC Bugfixes or other mods that are "bug fixes" or "unofficial patches" - they delete records from FalloutNV.esm that TTW needs.
-At some point we would like to create a compatibility patch for MMUE, but currently none exists.

 CUSTOM RACE MODS ARE NOT RECOMMENDED AT THIS TIME.
 There is currently no compatibility patch for custom races, and if you use a custom race, you may experience bugs in character generation.
 This is because in Fallout 3, your character starts as a child, and most custom races do not come with an associated "child race".
 For more on this and how to fix your custom race, see this thread.